btc-raspberrypiclub/btc-raspberrypiclub.github.io/_authors/eamon-burns.md

 instagram_username:
 ---

 Eamon is a student at BTC in the Computer Networking program.
+Secretary of the club and slated to graduate in